LennartFr/global-financing-blockchain/README.md

 ## 1. Clone the repo

-Clone this repository in a folder your choice:
+Clone this repository in a folder of your choice:

 ```
 git clone https://github.com/IBM/global-financing-blockchain.git